 Let’s face it, formal letter-writing has gone the way of the pager.
-Once a necessary communication tool, it’s now a relic of an era before email, only to be used in specific, often similarly antiquated situations.
+Once a necessary communication tool, it’s now a relic of an era before email, only to be used in specific situations.

-But what should you do if you have occasion to write a letter?
-And what if you have to write that letter to someone who isn’t a man?
+But what should you do if you have occasion to write a letter, or its modern equivalent, the business email?
+And what if you have to write that letter or email to someone who isn’t a man?

 Never fear, fearless writer, you’ve got this.

 If titles confuse you, you’re not alone.
-A Google search for “how to address a letter” easily returns “to a woman,” and when you look at the recommendations for “how to address a letter to a woman,” the confusion only compounds:
+A Google search for “how to address a letter” returns “to a woman,” and when you look at the recommendations for “how to address a letter to a woman,” the confusion only compounds.

-Of course, this discussion of writing letters to ladies would be incomplete without a discussion of “Ms.” Although this title has a 100+ year history, its use has been varied over the years.
+Although “Ms.” has a 100+ year history, its use has been varied over the years.
 Some writers default to “Miss” or “Mrs.” based on their assumptions about a woman’s marital status, or because that’s how they were taught in school.
-In the twenty-first century, I’d assert that it’s time to put this system of cringe-inducing honorifics behind us and stick with “Ms.” for all female-facing correspondence.
+But it may be time to put this system of best-guessed honorifics behind us and stick with “Ms.” for correspondence with women.

 How did “Ms.” come to be?
 According to The New York Times Magazine the title was first proposed by an unnamed writer in a 1901 Massachusetts newspaper.